-We are constantly asked by our customers on how to deompose the legacy monolithic application to microservices.
+We are constantly asked by our customers on how to decompose legacy monolithic applications to microservices.

-Microservices is all about making services loosely coupled, applying the single responsibility principle.
+Problem: Microservices is all about making services loosely coupled and applying the single responsibility principle.
 However, breaking an application into smaller pieces has to be done logically.
 How do we decompose an application into small services?

 Note: Identifying subdomains is not an easy task.
 It requires an understanding of the business.
 Like business capabilities, subdomains are identified by analyzing the business and its organizational structure and identifying the different areas of expertise.

-So far, the design patterns we talked about were decomposing applications for greenfield, but 80% of the work we do is with brownfield applications, which are big, monolithic applications.
-Applying all the above design patterns to them will be difficult because breaking them into smaller pieces at the same time it’s being used live is a big task.
+Problem: So far, the design patterns we talked about were decomposing applications for Greenfield, but 80% of the work we do is with Brownfield applications, which are big, monolithic applications.
+Applying all the above design patterns to them will be difficult because breaking them into smaller pieces at the same time they are being used live is a big task.